spmedia/PhishingSecLists/README.md

 ![](https://i.imgur.com/g5iDlMS.png)

-Discovery of `l.txt` that has user-agent logs in it
+Discovery of `l.txt` that has user-agent and IP logs in it

 ![](https://i.imgur.com/LLzJAOo.png)